Deformation equivariant cross-modality image synthesis with paired non-aligned training data

+For our methods we use 3D models and train them by sampling random image patches of size $(64, 64, 64)$ from the whole training data set.
+For 2D baseline models we used randomly sampled axial slices.
+Additionally the inputs were augmented with low-amplitude noise during the training.
+We also conducted a small experiment on the validation set for determining which type of simulated affine deformations are the most suitable ones for this problem.
+The experiment included translation, rotation, scaling and shearing.
+Flipping was not considered since the human anatomy is not symmetric.

-\subsection{Virtual Histopathology Staining}
+\subsubsection{Virtual Histopathology Staining}

-Virtual histopathology staining using deep learning has emerged as an active research topic in recent years, and has been primarily driven by GAN-based methods \citep{bayramoglu2017towards, rana2020use, rivenson2019phasestain}.
-However, a majority of the methods require elastic registration of inputs and labels.
-Our method simplifies training of the network by eliminating the need to elastically register image pairs.
+Virtual histopathology staining using deep learning has emerged as an active research topic in recent years, and has been primarily driven by GAN-based methods \citep{bayramoglu2017towards, rivenson2019phasestain, rana2020use, koivukoski2023unstained}.
+However, a majority of the methods require elastic registration of inputs and targets.
+Our method simplifies the data pre-processing by eliminating the need to elastically register image pairs explicitly.